Skip to content

 Examples

-The following illustrate using various date ranges.
+The following illustrate using various date ranges and string formats.

 > "1020-04-23T12:33:33.921638".time();